 When a property increases in value over time, it is known as capital growth.
 Capital growth also known as capital appreciation, is the price appreciation on an investment relative to the amount which was initially invested.
 For example, if a property was bought for £100,000 and the value increased to £150,000, the capital gains yield is 50%.
 Capital gains yield = (market price of a property – original purchase price) divided by original purchase price x 100

 This is the term used to describe buyers who are funding the purchase from their own resources and not having to look to banks or other funding sources.
 It must be stressed they are not arriving at an auction with suitcases of cash - as under the Money Laundering Regulations, auctioneers cannot accept amounts of cash in excess of £9,000 and most will not accept any amount of cash as a deposit.

-The catalogue gives a description of the property details and how to view each property and the general Conditions of Sale.
+The catalogue gives a description of various properties details going up for auction, and how to view each property and the general Conditions of Sale.
+Details usually include

 Certainty Of Sale

 When buying a property at auction, so long as the highest bidder is at or above reserve, the 'deal is done'.
 There is no scope for gazumping or gazundering, it's yours, as exchange of contracts takes place on the fall of the gavel or in the case of 'sold prior' and 'sold post', the exchange takes place when both parties have signed the memorandum.

 Clearing House Automated Payment System - the system allows for the payment of any amount to be transmitted electronically by one bank or branch to another on the same day.
 This is the most common method of transferring funds between lawyers on completion of a property purchase.